-We use debt derivatives to manage risks from fluctuations in foreign exchange rates associated with our US dollar-denominated longterm debt and short-term borrowings.
-We designate the debt derivatives related to our senior notes and senior debentures as hedges for accounting purposes against the foreign exchange risk associated with specific debt instruments.
+We use debt derivatives to manage risks from fluctuations in foreign exchange rates associated with our US dollar-denominated long-term debt, short-term borrowings, and lease liabilities.
+We designate the debt derivatives related to our senior notes and debentures and lease liabilities as hedges for accounting purposes against the foreign exchange risk associated with specific debt instruments and lease contracts, respectively.
 We have not designated the debt derivatives related to our US CP program as hedges for accounting purposes.
 We use expenditure derivatives to manage the foreign exchange risk in our operations, designating them as hedges for certain of our forecast operational and capital expenditures.
-As at December 31, 2018, all of our US dollar-denominated long-term debt and short-term borrowings were hedged against fluctuations in foreign exchange rates using debt derivatives.
-With respect to our long-term debt and US CP program, as a result of our debt derivatives, a one-cent change in the Canadian dollar relative to the US dollar would have no effect on net income.
+As at December 31, 2019, all of our US dollar-denominated long-term debt, short-term borrowings, and lease liabilities were hedged against fluctuations in foreign exchange rates using debt derivatives.
+With respect to our longterm debt and US CP program, as a result of our debt derivatives, a one-cent change in the Canadian dollar relative to the US dollar would have no effect on net income.

 A portion of our accounts receivable and accounts payable and accrued liabilities is denominated in US dollars.
-Due to the shortterm nature of these receivables and payables, they carry no significant risk from fluctuations in foreign exchange rates as at December 31, 2018.
+Due to the short-term nature of these receivables and payables, they carry no significant risk from fluctuations in foreign exchange rates as at December 31, 2019.